 Clients are coming to you because you’re a professional.
 They don’t understand the ramifications of some of the truly crazy crap they ask for sometimes.
 It’s your responsibility to inform them.

->

-> A perfect example of this is the Compulsive Kitchen Colorist.
-She’s colored her hair all 55 shades of Natural Instincts over the last two months and now she wants you to bring her fried hair from a level 1 blue-black to a level 10 white-blonde in a single appointment.
+Take the Compulsive Kitchen Colorist, for example.
+She has colored her mane all 55 shades of Natural Instincts over the last two months and now she wants you to bring her fried hair from a level 1 blue-black to a level 10 white-blonde in a single appointment.

->

-> Do you do the service even though you know it’s a big mistake?
+Do you do the service even though you know it’s a big mistake?
 Hell no.

 You refuse to compromise your professional integrity.
 Explain why you can’t perform the service and offer an alternative strategy that will eventually bring her hair to the platinum color she desires.
 If she insists, give her a recommendation for another salon.
 Tell her you won’t be responsible for the negative consequences of her request.